Repeating the Pattern of Dysfunctional Relationships

 So, what is a ‘healthy relationship’ and what behaviours are not so healthy?
 Let’s look at boundaries in adult relationships, three common types on the spectrum.

 When we speak of boundaries, the best way to understand them is by visualising the boundary surrounding a property, the fence for example.
 The barrier between the property and the outside world.
-We will use this as a metaphor for our own boundary,
+We will use this as a metaphor for our own boundary, our energetic boundary: what sort of quality does your fence have?

 Keeping our metaphor in mind, we will now look at the first common type of relationship boundary: ‘underbounded’.